KULeuven-MICAS/snitch_cluster/docs/tutorial/programming.md

 local_b = local_a + DATA_LEN;
 local_o = local_b + DATA_LEN;
 ```
 We will use `a` and `b` for inputs and `o` for the output.
 In the code snippet below the `snrt_l1_next()` is a built-in Snitch run-time function that assigns the start of the base address of the TCDM.
 You can find the function definition in `./sw/snRuntime/src/alloc.h`.
-The `DATA_LEN` is a `uint64_t` file indicating the total number of elements we need to process in our program.
+The `DATA_LEN` is a `uint64_t` data indicating the total number of elements we need to process in our program.
 You can find this in the generated `data.h` later.

 The first section is to run the Snitch with a DMA core to transfer data from an external memory (L2) to the local TCDM (L1) memory.
 See the code snippet below: